Ion Agârbiceanu: At Patria

+Radical nationalism

-From 1927 to 1928, Agârbiceanu, a recipient of the National Prize for Literature, headed the Cluj chapter of Astra and edited Transilvania.
+In June 1927, the Știrbey cabinet appointed Agârbiceanu as the official "cultural propagandist" in Transylvania.
+Also a recipient of the National Prize for Literature, he headed the Cluj chapter of ASTRA and edited Transilvania to 1928.
 It was in this magazine that he wrote a number of articles in support of eugenics, calling on priests to promote the movement in their parishes.
 Given the secular values of the movement's leaders in Romania, his participation was somewhat incongruous, but Agârbiceanu did not see a conflict between his religious creed and a current centered around supposedly objective natural laws.
-From 1930, he participated in Astra's literary section and headed its cultural congress, in which capacity he lectured on the organization's role in Romanian cultural life.
+From 1930, he participated in ASTRA's literary section and headed its cultural congress, in which capacity he lectured on the organization's role in Romanian cultural life.
 Additionally, he played a prominent role during its annual congresses and committed himself to social activism.
-That year, Iuliu Hațieganu set up Șoimii Carpaților as Astra's children's organization, asking Agârbiceanu to contribute as educator on spiritual matters.
+That year, Iuliu Hațieganu set up Șoimii Carpaților as ASTRA's children's organization, asking Agârbiceanu to contribute as educator on spiritual matters.
 Also during that period, Agârbiceanu's homage to Queen Marie of Romania was included in the national primer.

-The novelist was also involved in Astra's literacy campaigns, inspecting and fundraising for village libraries in places such as Aleșd.
+The novelist was also involved in ASTRA's literacy campaigns, inspecting and fundraising for village libraries in places such as Aleșd.
 His critique of modern life and the constitutional system extended into the realm of language policy: with a series of articles published in Goga's Țara Noastră in 1928, he argued that political journalism had destroyed linguistic honesty; he also complained that parliamentary procedures were perfunctory, "even when speakers are in the opposition."
 Ahead of elections in December 1928, Agârbiceanu restated his mistrust toward the political system, this time aimed against the PNȚ.
 He argued that Maniu, recently appointed Prime Minister, had inherited a policy of terror which prevented peasant voters from even considering voting for the opposition; he also claimed that the party was undergoing a shift toward the left and far-left, with dangerous consequences for the country as a whole.

 His cultural preoccupation extended into Bessarabia, which had by then been merged into Greater Romania.
 With editorial pieces in Cuvânt Moldovenesc (1929–1930), he called on Bessarabians to relearn Romanian and purge it of Eastern Slavic loanwords.
 His report on the Romanians of Yelisavetgrad, carried by Transilvania in 1928, included his thoughts on the need to maintain contact with the isolated community: Agârbiceanu proposed that Romania approach the Soviet Union with offers to mass-educate children in the Moldavian ASSR.
 However, in a 1930 issue of Țara Noastră, he denounced the Soviets' intensified anti-religious campaign, asking for "Christian solidarity in the face of Red insanity."
 His press contributions also included sporadic attempts in theater criticism, including his 1928 articles on the two dramatizations of the Meșterul Manole myth, respectively provided by his friends Goga and Blaga.